RIR360/development/journal/2025/march.md

 - You'll less time as you grow, you make the good decision while choosing what to do.

 ## 02/25/2025
-- Something is only productive if it's add values to your greater cause.
+- Something is only productive if it's add values to your purpose and goals.
+- Don't take too much on the plate, choose wisely.